RotherOSS/otobo-docker/README.md

 Run HTTPS on port 443 or on the port specified in $OTOBO_WEB_HTTPS_PORT.

-Manually adapt the .env file.
+Configure the root database password by setting the config item **OTOBO_DB_ROOT_PASSWORD** in _.env_.
+This is a required setting.

-### OTOBO_DB_ROOT_PASSWORD
+## Optional configuration of Docker Compose

-The root password for MySQL.
-Must be set for running otobo db.
+The are some optional settings that can be set in _.env_.

 ### OTOBO_WEB_ROOT_HTTP_PORT

 Set in case the HTTP port should deviate from the standard port 80.
 This is only relevant for the case when OTOBO is actually served via HTTP.
-The automatic redirect from HTTP to HTTPS is set up explicitly only for port 80.
+The automatic redirect from HTTP to HTTPS is explicitly set up only for port 80.

 ### OTOBO_WEB_ROOT_HTTPS_PORT